Download App

 How does retatrutide differ from tirzepatide?

 Retatrutide adds glucagon receptor (GCGR) agonism to the dual GLP-1R/GIPR mechanism shared with tirzepatide.
-This additional receptor target increases hepatic energy expenditure and promotes fatty acid oxidation beyond what dual agonism achieves.
-In Phase 2 trials, retatrutide at 12–17.5 mg/week produced approximately 24.2% mean body weight loss at 48 weeks, compared to approximately 21% for tirzepatide 15 mg at 72 weeks — though cross-trial comparisons carry significant caveats due to different populations, follow-up durations, and study designs.
+In the Phase 2 obesity trial, the maximum tested retatrutide dose of 12 mg/week produced approximately 24.2% mean body weight loss at 48 weeks.
+Cross-trial comparisons with other medications carry significant caveats because populations, follow-up durations, and study designs differ.

 Is retatrutide FDA approved?